 Of the millions of people who visit Pigeon Forge and the Smokies each year, the vast majority of them drive their own vehicles.
 That’s a lot of automobile traffic.
 However, if you’d like to save yourself the hassle of driving and getting caught in a snarl, there are plenty of other ways to get to your favorite vacay spot and to get around once you’ve arrived.

 Fortunately, Great Smoky Mountains National Park is open all year, but for those who plan to visit in winter, you might need to keep a few things in mind, whether you’re planning to hit the hiking trails, camp or just do some general sightseeing.

-Sometimes you just don’t feel like making multiple decisions.
-For example, if you’re planning a night out on the town during your Smokies vacation, you may not feel like wading through all the local dining options (especially if you have picky eaters in the family) and also finding a show that everyone wants to see.
-With many area theaters, however, they make things simple for you by offering shows that include dinner as part of the evening’s entertainment.
+Sometimes you just don't feel like making multiple choices.
+If you're planning a night out on the town during your Smokies vacation, you may not feel like wading through all the local dining options (especially if you have picky eaters in your group), and also finding a show that everyone wants to see.
+Several area theaters make things simple for you by offering shows with dinner as part of the evening's entertainment.